 Ease of view

 Hyper sharpness and extreme contrast yield awesome images.
 But ease of view is not as good as I expected, being used to 8x42s.
-With its very tightly baffled, even truncated exit pupils the 8x32 Ultravid needs to be adjusted with care both with regards to interpupillary distance (IPD) and eye relief.
+With its very tightly baffling the exit pupils get easily truncated when tilting the glass and the 8x32 Ultravid needs to be adjusted with care both with regards to interpupillary distance (IPD) and eye relief.
 The latter is made even more difficult by slightly too short eyecups with only two click stops.
 As I do a lot of close up viewing followed by observations at infinity, I constantly optimize IPD to account for parallaxe.
 To me, the beautiful images are well worth the effort.
 A Swarovision 8x32 is much easier in that respect, but simply flares horribly.
 In bright light ease of view is best in the Ultravid, but it deteriorates in low light, and at open pupil I feel it is becoming a somewhat uncomfortable glass, although sharpness in the center remains perfect.
 Even with closed pupil there is some nervousness in the image when panning which seems to be caused by a tendency for black outs.
 Closing one eye and panning, I sometimes had peripheral blackouts which get somewhat smeared when using both eyes, as they do not occur symmetrically in both barrels at the same time.
 Kimmo Absetz writes in his comparison of the Ultravid 8x32 with the Zeiss Victory FL 8x32: "...when panning their image is less coherent than in the Zeiss.
 Black shadows also appeared on the edges of the field if I pressed the eyecups firmly against my face.
 Eyecups that twist out further would certainly have helped."

 Comparing to the Ultravid 8x42 HD Plus